 According to a CDC report, people with disabilities are more likely than those without disabilities to report having poorer overall health, less access to adequate health care and more engagement in risky behaviors such as smoking and physical inactivity.

 In the words of Educator Labs, “(t)his means that we need to work together to build supportive communities.
 Indeed, these facts drove our team to put together a toolkit to help empower our disabled population with their options and their rights!”

 The AMAC Foundation is pleased to partner with Educator Labs by providing site visitors access to the components of their toolkit via the these links:

 From a mere start-up in 2007, AMAC has evolved into an extraordinary force with considerable traction in our nation’s Capital.
-With over a million members, AMAC has positioned itself as an organization that our country’s leaders are taking note of, and they’re accomplishing this by advancing solutions instead of rhetoric.
+With over two million members, AMAC has positioned itself as an organization that our country’s leaders are taking note of, and they’re accomplishing this by advancing solutions instead of rhetoric.

 AMAC is focused squarely on protecting the interests of America’s seniors.
 They offer an alternative perspective on how to best solve the problems faced by seniors today, and they’re on your side when it comes to fighting runaway taxes, excessive government involvement in our day-to-day lives, and the erosion of accountability at all levels of government.
 AMAC feels it is time for the people to speak out for the traditional American values of faith, family, and freedom.
 They promise to be your advocate and to fight the good fight.

 AMAC also offers a variety of consumer benefits for their members including travel discounts, competitively priced insurance products, Roadside Assistance, retail and restaurant discounts, and a host of other benefits and savings opportunities in between.Visit Site